openagua/openagua-engine/README.md

 ### 1. Listen to a task queue

-A basic model engine requires a file called *tasks.py* that contains an entry function wrapped in a decorator "app", which is a Celery app created by openagua_engine.
+A basic model engine requires a file called *tasks.py* that contains an entry function wrapped in a decorator "app", which is a Celery app created by openagua-engine.
 This app is then run in one of two ways.

 #### 1a.
 Create the entry function